maazh10/scholarly/README.md

 ### Team: Docker Demons

+# Depoloyable URL

+You can find our project here: https://scholarly-c09.tech/
 # Your focus (frontend focused or backend focused)

 Frontend focused since we would want to focus more on the user experience and how the content is presented to accomplish a more engaging expeirence for new learners.